-- 2.1 The Chartered Institute of Public Finance and Accountancy (CIPFA) has produced the Code of Practice on Treasury Management (the Code) which represents best practice in Treasury Management.
-By adopting the attached Treasury Policy Statement and Strategy for 2014/15 to 2016/17 the Commissioner contributes towards achieving best practice.
-Papers are attached at Appendices 1 and 2. - 2.2 Part 1 of the Local Government Act 2003 specifies the powers of local authorities to borrow for any purpose relevant to its functions under any enactment or for the purposes of the prudent management of its financial affairs.
+- 2.1 The Chartered Institute of Public Finance and Accountancy (CIPFA) has produced the Code of Practice on Treasury Management (the Code) which represents best practice in Treasury Management. - 2.2 Part 1 of the Local Government Act 2003 specifies the powers of local authorities to borrow for any purpose relevant to its functions under any enactment or for the purposes of the prudent management of its financial affairs.
 For the purpose of the Local Government Act 2003 Police and Crime Commissioners are classified as local authorities.
 The CIPFA Prudential Code for Capital sets out a range of prudential and treasury indicators that must be calculated to ensure borrowing is affordable, prudent and sustainable.
 The Prudential Code also refers to the need for a clear and integrated treasury strategy. - 2.3 In addition, under Section 15 of the Local Government Act 2003, local authorities are required to have regard to the CLG's Guidance on Local Government Investments.
-This document stipulates the requirement for an annual investment strategy to be integrated into the Commissioner's Treasury Strategy. - 2.4 The proposed strategy was reviewed by the Joint Independent Audit Committee on 24 February 2014, where it was agreed to recommend to the Commissioner the implementation of the three year Treasury Policy Statement and Strategy.
+This document stipulates the requirement for an annual investment strategy to be integrated into the Commissioner's Treasury Strategy. - 2.4 By adopting the attached Treasury Policy Statement and Treasury Strategy for 2015/16 to 2017/18 the Commissioner will ensure Treasury business is delivered in accordance with the CIPFA Code.
+The proposed Strategy was reviewed by the Joint Independent Audit Committee on 23 February 2015, where it was agreed to recommend to the Commissioner the implementation of the three year Treasury Policy Statement and Strategy.

-3. Treasury Strategy
+3. Treasury Policy and Treasury Strategy

-- 3.1 CIPFA's Code requires the setting out of the responsibilities of the Commissioner, Committee members, officers and treasury advisors to allow a framework for reporting and decision making on all aspects of treasury management.
-To achieve this, the Committee is asked to consider a Treasury Strategy for 2014/15 2016/17. - 3.2 The Treasury Strategy for 2014/15 to 2016/17 covers the specific activities proposed for the next three years in relation to both borrowing and investments and ensures a wide range of advice is taken to maintain and preserve all principal sums, whilst obtaining a reasonable rate of return, and that the most appropriate borrowing is undertaken.
-The primary objective of the investment strategy is to maintain the security of investments at all times. - 3.3 The Treasury Strategy complies with the requirements of the Code, the Prudential Code for Capital Finance in Local Authorities and Part 1 of the Local Government Act 2003.
+- 3.1 The Treasury Policy 2015/16 2017/18 is set out in Appendix 1, and details the overarching approach to the provision of Treasury Management which includes the Treasury Strategy, Investment Strategy and appropriate delegations. - 3.2 The Treasury Strategy for 2015/16 to 2017/18 covers the specific activities proposed for the next three years in relation to both borrowing and investments and ensures a wide range of advice is taken to maintain and preserve all principal sums, whilst obtaining a reasonable rate of return, and that the most appropriate borrowing is undertaken.
+The primary objective of the investment strategy is to maintain the security of investments at all times.
+The Strategy is attached at Appendix 2 to this report.

+- 3.3 The Treasury Strategy complies with the requirements of the Code, the Prudential Code for Capital Finance in Local Authorities and Part 1 of the Local Government Act 2003. - 3.4 In addition, there are further appendices 3 to 5, which set out Prudential Treasury Indicators, Specified Investments and Maximum Maturity Periods which underpin the core approach detailed in the Strategy.